dawg/site/guide/user_guide.md

 When you press the play button, you could either play the contents of the [Playlist](#playlist) or the currently selected [Pattern](#patterns).
 The context, defined as either `Playlist` or `Pattern`, specifies which item you actually wish to play.
 To change this, use the two rectangles on the far right-hand side of the [Toolbar](#layout).
 If you find yourself switching contexts fairly often, make sure to use the [Keyboard Shortcut](#keyboard-shortcuts).

 ## Themes
-`Vusic` comes with several builtin themes.
+`DAWG` comes with several builtin themes.
 To change your theme, open up the [Command Palette](#command-palette) and select `Change Theme`.
 As you move with your arrow keys, the themes will preview within the DAW.
 At the moment, it is not possible to define custom themes.

 ## Project Files
-`Vusic` saves the project file to the file system with a `.dg` extension.
+`DAWG` saves the project file to the file system with a `.dg` extension.
 This enables us to correctly identify project files; however, they are really just `JSON` files in disguise.
 If you know what you're doing, feel free to open up and modify them in a text editor.
 Beware of modifying the file's contents though as it will not open correctly if not properly formatted.

 ### Saving the Project
 To save a project, navigate to `File` > `Save`.
 This will open up your operating systems file dialog where you will be able to specify a location to save the current project file.
 When naming the file, if a `.dg` extension is not provided, it is automatically appended before saving.
 After choosing the path, the project will be automatically saved to that path every time you press `Save`.
 To force the application to save to a new file location, use the `File` > `Save As` command.

 ### Opening a Project
 Similar to the restrictions on saving a file, we will only let you open up a folder that has a `.dg` extension.
 Navigate to `File` > `Open` to open up the file dialog.
-After choosing a new file, `Vusic` will reload and open your new project.
+After choosing a new file, `DAWG` will reload and open your new project.

 ## Audio Files
 Audio files can be imported into the project using the [Workspace Folders](#workspace-folders).
 Currently, the only way to import audio files into the project is by dragging audio files from the opened folders into the [Playlist](#playlists).
-Every time you drag in a new file, `Vusic` checks to see if you've already imported the audio file and adds it to the project if you haven't.
+Every time you drag in a new file, `DAWG` checks to see if you've already imported the audio file and adds it to the project if you haven't.
 These audio files are displayed in the `Audio Files` tab within the [Activity Bar](#layout).
 The audio files listed in the `Audio Files` tab can also be dragged into the [Playlist](#playlists).
 To remove an audio file from your project, right-click and select `Delete` from the dropdown.

 Audio files are uniquely identified by their path.
 This means that changing the location of audio files will cause errors in your project.
 Consequently, moving a project from one computer to another is not very well supported.
 Better methods to uniquely identify audio files are being researched and will be implemented as soon as possible.
 When implemented, projects will be able to recover missing audio files using these unique identifiers.